-The AIC designee, initially Mr. Ziegler, will have the sole right, in consultation with the other members of the shareholders committee, to determine how to vote all shares held by the parties to the shareholders agreement until the fifth anniversary of the consummation of this offering or, if earlier, (i) the date on which Mr. Ziegler ceases to be a member of the shareholders committee pursuant to the terms of the shareholders agreement, (ii) the second anniversary of the date on which Mr. Ziegler's employment with us ends through either involuntary termination or constructive discharge, or (iii) 180 days after the date on which AIC owns less than 10% of the number of outstanding shares of our common stock and our convertible preferred stock.
+The AIC designee will have the sole right, in consultation with the other members of the shareholders committee, to determine how to vote all shares held by the parties to the shareholders agreement until the fifth anniversary of the consummation of this offering or, if earlier, (i) the date on which Mr. Ziegler ceases to be a member of the shareholders committee pursuant to the terms of the shareholders agreement, (ii) the second anniversary of the date on which Mr. Ziegler's employment with us ends through either involuntary termination or constructive discharge, or (iii) 180 days after the date on which AIC owns less than 10% of the number of outstanding shares of our common stock and our convertible preferred stock.
 AIC will have the right to withdraw from the shareholders agreement when Mr. Ziegler is no longer a member of the shareholders committee.
 Although AIC may replace Mr. Ziegler as its shareholders committee designee, Mr. Ziegler indirectly holds 50% of the voting stock of AIC and therefore could not be replaced without his consent.
 We describe the terms of the shareholders agreement in more detail under "Our Structure and Reorganization-Shareholders Agreement".

 Exchange Agreement.
 Immediately prior to the consummation of this offering, we will enter into an exchange agreement with the holders of units of Artisan Partners Holdings.
 Subject to certain restrictions, following the first anniversary of the consummation of this offering, each holder (other than us) and certain permitted transferees will have the right to exchange their units, together with the corresponding shares of our Class B or Class C common stock, for shares of our Class A common stock (in the case of the common units) or convertible preferred stock (in the case of the preferred units) on a one-for-one basis, subject to customary adjustments for stock splits, stock dividends and reclassifications and other similar transactions.
 Following the automatic conversion of the convertible preferred stock, each Class C unit will be exchangeable for a number of shares of our Class A common stock equal to the conversion rate as described in "Our Structure and Reorganization-Reorganization Transactions and Post-IPO Structure-Preferred Distributions to Holders of Preferred Units and Convertible Preferred Stock-Convertible Preferred Stock Conversion Rate".
-Holders who exchange common units that are unvested will receive restricted shares of our Class A common stock that are subject to the same vesting and other requirements that applied to the common units exchanged.
-As the holders of common units exchange their units, we will receive a number of general partnership units of Artisan Partners Holdings equal to the number of shares of our Class A common stock that they receive, and a corresponding number of common units, and shares of our Class B or Class C common stock, as applicable, will be cancelled.
-We will retain any preferred units exchanged for shares of convertible preferred stock until the subsequent conversion of such shares for shares of our Class A common stock, although the corresponding shares of our Class C common stock will be cancelled.
-Upon conversion of shares of convertible preferred stock for shares of our Class A common stock, we will exchange the corresponding number of preferred units we hold for general partnership units.
-See "Our Structure and Reorganization-Offering Transactions-Exchange Agreement" for more detailed information concerning the exchange rights, including a diagram that illustrates the exchange of units of Artisan Partners Holdings for shares of our capital stock.
+Holders who exchange common units that are unvested will receive restricted shares of our Class A common stock that are subject to the same vesting and other requirements that applied to the common units exchange their units, we will receive a number of general partnership units of Artisan Partners Holdings equal to the number of shares of our Class A common stock that they receive, and a corresponding number of convortible preferred stock will be cancelled.
+We will retain any preferred units exchanged for shares of convertible preferred stock will be cancelled.
+We will retain any preferred units exchanged for shares of our Class C common stock will be cancelled.
+Upon conversion of shares of convertible preferred stock for shares of our Class A common stock, we will exchange the corresponding number of preferred stock will be cancelled.
+Upon conversion of share